-- 4.10 The SCR's independent Overview and Scrutiny Committee holds the MCA, SCR Mayor, LEP and Thematic Boards to account on behalf of the public.
-They have the authority to review and scrutinise any decisions made including the investment of devolved funds, or actions taken.
-The Committee can at their discretion, make recommendations for change or improvement. - 4.11 The Overview and Scrutiny Committee has an annual Work Programme of topics that they will scrutinise.
+- 4.9 The SCR's independent Overview and Scrutiny Committee holds the MCA, SCR Mayor, LEP and Thematic Boards to account on behalf of the public.
+They have the authority to review and scrutinise any decisions made, or actions taken.
+The Committee can at their discretion, make recommendations for change or improvement. - 4.10 The Overview and Scrutiny Committee has an annual Work Programme of topics that they will scrutinise.
 Committee members are encouraged to propose additional topics for scrutiny.